 If it did, we could program computers to make moral and ethical decisions.
 Instead, we have moral theories that provide a framework for making moral and ethical decisions.

-Sometimes, these different theories lead to different answers, but often, they lead to the same answer.
+Sometimes these theories lead to different answers, but often they lead to the same answer.

 To illustrate moral theories, consider this example: A civil engineer works for the city as a building inspector.

-As a large building is being erected, he is responsible for ensuring it is built according to the city code.
+As a large building is being erected, he is responsible for ensuring it complies with the city code.

 The code protects the public by specifying proper construction materials and methods suitable for a particular city.

-For example, buildings in Dar Es Salaam are constructed according to a code that allows them to withstand earthquakes.
+For example, buildings in Dar Es Salaam are constructed in accordance with a code that allows them to withstand earthquakes.

 The building inspector is offered a $10,000 bribe to overlook some shoddy construction that would cost the contractor $50,000 to correct.
 Should the engineer accept the bribe?